 When employed for macro photography, the ultrawide camera is more detailed and more vibrant as a result of the upgrades.
 And in general, the iPhone 14 Pro Max’s photos are marginally better than those taken on the 13 Pro Max, particularly in low-light conditions.

 All four iPhone 14 models boast Apple's clever new Action mode, which promises to replicate the effect of a gimbal.
 If it works as Apple says it does, you can expect smooth footage even when your hands are shaking.

 iPhone 14 vs iPhone 14 Pro: battery

-Apple has announced that its latest iPhones offer "the best battery life of any iPhone", which sounds rather vague.
+Apple has announced that its latest iPhones offer "the best battery life of any iPhone".

-The iPhone 14 Plus does better still: it can manage "up to 26 hours with video playback".
+The iPhone 14 Plus supposedly does better still: "up to 26 hours with video playback".
 But iPhone 14 Pro Max is the clear winner – it promises "up to 29 hours with video playback", one hour more than the iPhone 13 Pro Max.

 iPhone 14 vs iPhone 14 Pro: early verdict